-Switch's Ethics policy is overseen by the Switch Board of Directors Audit Committee, which is comprised of three independent board members.
-At least annually, the Committee is required to meet with senior management and our third-party auditors to consider and discuss Switch's ethics policy as set forth in the Code of Business Conduct and Ethics, and to discuss the procedures in place to enforce the Code's provisions.
-The Audit Committee must also discuss Switch's policies with respect to risk assessment and risk management, ensuring that measures are in place to continually identify and mitigate ethics-related risks faced by the company.
-Please reference our Audit Committee Charter for additional information regarding Audit Committee responsibilities.
+Switch's Ethics policy is overseen by the Executive team and reports to the Switch Board.
+At least annually, the Switch Board meets with senior management and our third-party auditors to consider and discuss Switch's ethics policy as set forth in the Code of Business Conduct and Ethics, and to discuss the procedures in place to enforce the Code's provisions.
+The Executive Team and Board also discusses Switch's policies with respect to risk assessment and risk management, ensuring that measures are in place to continually identify and mitigate ethics-related risks faced by the company.

 Managers and supervisors have an important responsibility to lead by example and maintain the highest standards of behavior.
 Department and business unit leaders should promote a work environment where employees understand their responsibilities and feel comfortable raising issues and concerns without fear of retaliation.
-If a manager becomes aware of an ethics violation or has knowledge of a potential ethicsrelated issue, they are expected to take immediate steps toward resolution.
+If a manager becomes aware of an ethics violation or has knowledge of a potential ethics-related issue, they are expected to take immediate steps toward resolution.